defanor/coalpit/README.md

 [optparse-generic](https://hackage.haskell.org/package/optparse-generic),
 but the aim here is to handle more or less arbitrary types.

-Warning: it is currently possible to run into ambiguity by defining a recursive structure with optional named elements.
-Unit type can be used to avoid that, see the `RecursiveRecordMaybe` test.
+Warning: it is possible to run into ambiguity by defining a recursive structure with optional named elements while using default options.
+Unit type can be used to avoid that, or `omitNamedOptions` can be disabled.

 Not production-ready yet, merely a prototype.